Kaaviya Thalaivan (soundtrack): Chart performance

-The album topped the iTunes charts across India within a few hours after its digital release.

 Release history

 Track listing

-The official track listing was released by Sony Music India on 29 October 2014.
+The official track listing was released by Sony Music India on 30 October 2014.
 The soundtrack album for the original Tamil version was released on 31 October 2014.

 Tamil Version

-Malayalam (Dubbed) Version
+Malayalam

 The soundtrack album for the dubbed Malayalam version, Pradhi Nayagan was released on 2 November 2014.

-Telugu(Dubbed) Version
+Telugu

 The soundtrack album for the dubbed Telugu version Premaalayam was released on 25 March 2016.